-1. The increased awareness of the need for combating environmental pollution and preserving natural resources has led to the further development of technologies, equipment and production processes in order to achieve changes.
-The production of goods and services to meet these demands is a growing part of the overall economy and there is increasing interest in how these efforts contribute to economic activity.

-2. The statistics on environmental goods and services sector (EGSS) measure the supply of goods and services and which sectors of the economy are providing the means to respond to the challenges of environmental degradation and the depletion of natural resources.
-EGSS statistics provide indicators of the national production of environmental goods, services and technologies; the contribution of this production within the economy as a whole; and the extent of related employment, investment and exports from the sector.

-3. This technical note provides an overview of EGSS statistics according to the System of Environmental Economic Accounting 2012 Central Framework (SEEA CF) which was adopted by the United Nations Statistical Commission in 2012 as the international statistical standard for environmental-economic accounts.
-The general purpose of SEEA Technical Notes is to summarize the key features for a given topic to support countries in the implementation of the SEEA.

-4. EGSS statistics also provide an information source for assessing (a) the potential for economic activity and employment to be based on environmentally friendly and more resource-efficient activities and (b) the extent to which the economy is responding to various public policies and initiatives that have this objective in mind.
+- 1. The increased awareness of the need for combating environmental pollution and preserving natural resources has led to the further development of technologies, equipment and production processes that serve environmental protection and resource management.
+The production of goods and services that directly serve an environmental purpose or which have been specifically designed to be used for an environmental purpose is a growing part of the overall economy and there is increasing interest in how these efforts contribute to economic activity. - 2.
+The statistics on environmental goods and services sector (EGSS) measure the supply of environmental goods and services.
+The data show which economic activities are providing the means to respond to the challenges of environmental degradation and the depletion of natural resources.
+EGSS statistics provide indicators of the national production of environmental goods and services; the contribution of this production within the economy as a whole; and the extent of related employment and exports from the sector. - 3.
+This technical note provides an overview of EGSS statistics according to the System of Environmental Economic Accounting 2012 Central Framework (SEEA CF) which was adopted by the United Nations Statistical Commission in 2012 as the international statistical standard for environmental-economic accounts. - 4.
+The general purpose of SEEA Technical Notes is to summarize the key features of accounting for a given topic to support countries in the implementation of the SEEA, and describe what might be a minimum set of information to guide initial efforts in compilation.
+This technical note will describe the main features of the environmental goods and services sector as presented in the SEEA Central Framework. - 5.
+EGSS statistics also provide an information source for assessing (a) the potential for economic activity and employment to be based on environmentally friendly and more resource-efficient activities; and (b) the extent to which the economy is responding to various public policies and initiatives that have this objective in mind.
 Defining these statistics in an internationally comparable way also permits cross-country comparison and assessment of best practices.
-EGSS statistics may also provide valuable source data for the Environmental Protection Expenditure Accounts1 (EPEA) or resource management expenditure accounts (ReMEA).

-5. In principle, there is a wide range of economic variables that might be considered within an EGSS context but, owing to the complexity of measurement in this area, focus is on the variables that give an indication of the relative economic size and contribution of the EGSS.
-Thus, the main variables included are the output, value added, employment, exports, and the value of environmental goods and services used in gross fixed capital formation.
-SEEA-CF does not define a full functional account for the EGSS2.
+EGSS statistics may also provide valuable source data for the Environmental Protection Expenditure Accounts1 (EPEA) and resource management expenditure accounts (ReMEA). - 6.
+In principle, there is a wide range of economic variables that might be considered within an EGSS context but, owing to the complexity of measurement in this area, focus is on key variables that give an indication of the relative economic size and contribution of the EGSS.
+Thus, the main variables included are output, value added, employment, and exports.
+The EGSS statistics come directly from the national accounts and associated data

-6. Section II has a brief discussion of the definition of EGSS.
-Section III describes the core table for EGSS that will ultimately be important in developing international data sets.
-Section IV deals with the data sets required to produce the core table including the main concepts, data sources and compilation methods.
-Section V describes how the core tables and related datasets may be extended to address broader issues and may be linked to other data sets.
-Section VI provides references and links to supporting material.

-1 The Environmental Protection Expenditure Account, also part of SEEA-CF, approaches this topic from a different perspective, see Table 2 for a comparison.
+1 The Environmental Protection Expenditure Account, also part of SEEA CF, approaches this topic from a different perspective, see Table 2 for a comparison.